Skip to content

 Contact a Driving Adaptation Specialist

-Following your driving assessment, you can contact a vehicle adaptation specialist to select and purchase the exact driving adaptations you require and get them installed in your car.
+Following your driving assessment for disabled, you can contact a vehicle adaptation specialist to select and purchase the exact driving adaptations you require and get them installed in your car.
 That’s where Mobility in Motion come in.

 Our team will provide in-depth advice on the exact style of adaptations for your needs, check and confirm vehicle compatibility, discuss costs and funding options as well as conduct a demonstration so you feel comfortable operating the adaptations.
 And because we have the widest product offering under one roof, you can be sure that you’re getting the perfect match.
 With a network of nationwide installers, we can then arrange to install your adaptations into your vehicle and away you go!